 African Americans tend to receive more diagnoses of schizophrenia compared to other populations.
-When presenting with affective disorder, they are often misdiagnosed as having schizophrenia.
+When presenting with affective disorder, clinicians often misdiagnose them as having schizophrenia.
 African American clients also receive higher doses of antipsychotic medications and can be more sensitive to the effects of these medications.
 They are also less likely to receive second-generation antipsychotics and have twice the likelihood of tardive dyskinesia compared to Caucasians.

 Hispanic Americans tend to focus more on somatic complaints when depressed compared to other populations.
 They also require half of the dose of anti-depressants compared to Caucasians in treatment.
 The Hispanic population is also more prone to experience anticholinergic side effects of psychopharmacological agents.

 Like Hispanics, Asians will often deny depressed mood but present with more somatic rather than psychological complaints.
 Asians are also at higher risk of extrapyramidal side effects of psychotropic medications.
-Plasma haloperidol levels have been found to be 52% higher in the Chinese than in the American population.
+Research has shown plasma haloperidol levels to be 52% higher in the Chinese than in other populations.

 Caucasians have lower serum haloperidol and prolactin levels than Asians (both American and foreign-born).
-A correlation has been found between a genetic marker, the human leukocyte antigen HLA-B*1502, and Stevens-Johnson syndrome induced by carbamazepine in certain groups of the Chinese population.
+Studies have found a correlation between a genetic marker, the human leukocyte antigen HLA-B*1502, and Stevens-Johnson syndrome induced by carbamazepine in certain groups of the Chinese population.

 Alcohol metabolism differs in cultures.
 Eighty percent of Asians, particularly women, and 50% of native Americans exhibited the flushing response to alcohol which is explained by the genetic polymorphism of the isoenzymes alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ADHD), enzymes that are critical for the metabolism of alcohol.

-The prevalence of comorbid depression, anxiety, and conversion disorder are high in middle-class, middle-aged Korean women.
-The prevalence of these symptoms among Korean women is high as Koreans are accustomed to internalizing their emotions.
+The incidence of comorbid depression, anxiety, and conversion disorder are high in middle-class, middle-aged Korean women.
+The prevalence of these symptoms among Korean women is high, as Koreans customarily internalize their emotions.
 The symptoms of Hwa-Byung are mostly physical, presenting with palpitations, insomnia, and headaches.
 Psychological symptoms may include but are not limited to, heightened startle response, sad or depressed mood, and guilt or hopelessness.
 The syndrome is translated into English as "anger syndrome" and explained as suppression of anger.

 Another example of a culture-bound syndrome is Amok.
 This condition is a dissociative episode characterized by depression followed by outbursts of violence, aggression, and homicidal behavior.
 This syndrome tends to be caused by a perceived threat to the individual and is accompanied by persecutory ideas.
-After a stressful stimulus occurs, there is a period of social withdrawal and brooding followed by aimless wandering.
-This can then transition to a sudden and extremely violent homicidal tendency.
+After a stressful stimulus occurs, there is a period of social withdrawal and brooding followed by aimless wandering; this can then transition to a sudden and extremely violent homicidal tendency.
 Verbalizations may be frenzied and may represent internal conflict.
-Cessation may be spontaneous but usually results from being overpowered or killed.
+Cessation may occur spontaneously but usually results from being overpowered or killed.
 Psychosis or depression may occur after the episode.
 Amok is prevalent only among males from Malaysia, Laos, Philippines, and Polynesia.

-Ataque de nervios is a condition that has been mainly reported among Latinos from the Caribbean and Latin America.
+Ataque de nervios is a condition reported primarily among Latinos from the Caribbean and Latin America.
 The most common symptoms include uncontrollable shouting, crying, and verbal or physical aggression.
-Dissociative experiences in addition to seizure-like or fainting episodes can be present.
+Dissociative experiences, in addition to seizure-like or fainting episodes, can be present.
 A general feature of ataque de nervios is a feeling of being out of control.
-It most commonly occurs as a result of a stressful event related to the family.
+It most commonly occurs as a response to a stressful event related to the family.
 Initiation of the episode is immediate upon exposure to the stimulus.
 An intense affective storm is followed by bodily sensations (trembling, chest tightness) as well as swearing, yelling, and possible attempts to harm self or others.
 Partial or total amnesia frequently follows the attack and may include alterations of consciousness.
 Psychotherapy has proven to be useful, and medication can be indicated to address underlying symptoms of anxiety or depression.

 Dhat is a folk term used to describe severe anxiety and hypochondriacal concerns with the discharge of semen that contributes to feelings of weakness and exhaustion in the male population in rural India.

-Susto is an illness prevalent among Latinos in the United States that is associated to a scary event that causes the soul to leave the body and leads to unhappiness and sickness.
+Susto is an illness prevalent among Latinos in the United States that correlates with a scary event that causes the soul to leave the body and leads to unhappiness and sickness.
 Patients may often present with neuro-vegetative symptoms of disturbances in sleep, appetite, and multiple somatic complaints.

-In conclusion, to develop a better understanding of the treatment of cultural issues, 4 principles should be considered.
+In conclusion, to develop a better understanding of the treatment of cultural issues, four principles should be considered.

 Cultural sensitivity remains vital in the accurate diagnosis and treatment of patients from different backgrounds and ethnicities.
 The treatment of Hwa-Byung, for example, shows the finesse needed by the diligent physician to ensure proper management of this condition.
-Cultural influences are linked to healthcare disparities and the providers’ attitudes in the clinical encounter.
-It is important to teach providers how to respond to a patient’s concerns that involve cultural differences.
+Cultural influences carry links with healthcare disparities and the providers’ attitudes in the clinical encounter.
+The entire health care team must learn the importance of appropriate response to a patient’s concerns that involve cultural differences.
 Studying one’s implicit assumptions regarding reactions towards a patient’s culture can help eliminate bias and improve the deliverance of healthcare.
-Eliciting cultural information delicately should also be practiced to help improve rapport with the patient and family.
+Delicately eliciting cultural information is also necessary to help enhance rapport with the patient and family.